Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 ### Path troubles

-The initial challenge was finding the right invocations to give to the meson build system used by SciPy.[^10] Extension modules are configured in the `meson.build` files spread across SciPy's source tree and we needed to figure out how to set up a shared library and link it into each of the special function ufunc extension modules.
+The initial challenge was finding the right invocations to give to the Meson build system used by SciPy.[^10] Extension modules are configured in the `meson.build` files spread across SciPy's source tree and we needed to figure out how to set up a shared library and link it into each of the special function ufunc extension modules.
 Irwin and I begin working on this independently, comparing notes as we went.